DEVELOPERX-coder/PPT-Automation/README.md

 3. **Styling**:

    - Maintain consistent fonts and colors throughout
-   - Use the company style guide for visual elements
+   - Use company style guides for visual elements
    - Limit animations to avoid distractions

 4. **Performance**: